Skip to main content

 • music

-• “Also the soundtrack and sound effects are really cool and matching to the horror scenario.”
+• “The soundtrack and sound effects are really cool and fitting for the horror scenario.”

 • “There are no audio options, so you'll have to choose between the game blasting your ears with loud noises and 'music' or complete silence.”

-• “In technical terms, this game is almost completely unplayable: I've experienced numerous bugs, crashes, problems with saving and loading the game, dreadful character animation and music issues.”
+• “In technical terms this game is almost completely unplayable: I've experienced numerous bugs, crashes, problems with saving and loading game, dreadful character animation and music issues.”

 • atmosphere

-• “Even though it's not scary, they do capture the atmosphere of being in a haunted office building really well.”
+• “Even though it's not even scary, they get the atmosphere of being in a haunted office building really spot on.”

 • humor